kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 \(a\) If an objection has been filed under this part, DOT will dispose of the objection by order.

-\(b\) If no objection has been filed within the time allowed by §323.10(a), DOT may:
+\(b\) If no objection has been filed within the time allowed by [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.10   Time for filing objections.|§323.10]](a), DOT may:

 \(1\) By order prohibit a termination, suspension, or reduction that reasonably appears to deprive any eligible place of essential air transportation;

-\(2\) Issue a notice or a final order that it will take no action on a notice filed under §323.3; or
+\(2\) Issue a notice or a final order that it will take no action on a notice filed under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]]; or

 \(3\) Take no action.